marcel-ngn/marcel-ngn.github.io/content/whoami.md

 +++

 Hello!
 I'm Marcel, currently working as an IAM Engineer at the HelloFresh Group in Berlin.
-My work revolves around Identity and Access Management (IAM), particularly focusing on **Entra ID** and other **Azure services**.
-Passionate about **cloud security**, I am always eager to learn, adapt, and share my knowledge with others.
+My work revolves around Identity and Access Management (IAM) and Security, focusing on **Microsoft Azure**.

 ---

 ## 🚀 What I Do
-- Extensive experience with **IAM/IGA concepts** and best practices
+- Extensive experience with **IAM/IGA** and **Security** best practices
 - Strong technical skills in **Entra ID, security, scripting, and monitoring**
 - Automating processes and building **custom solutions** beyond out-of-the-box offerings
 - Analytical mindset with excellent **problem-solving skills**